Privacy notice for the Department of Advancement

 - Relationships to other alumni, donors, and friends.

 We keep records of:

-- the history of University-related event invites and whether or not you have attended
+- the history of University-related event invitations and whether or not you have attended;

 - your donation history and donor status